Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Introduction

 Not surprisingly, there is a long-time debate between these two philosophies, randomized versus optimal (and thus almost deterministic) designs, for conducting experiments.
-Intuitively, it is similar in spirit to the classic trade-off between efficiency and robustness.
+Intuitively, it is similar in spirit to the classical trade-off between efficiency and robustness.
 Randomized design allows assumption-free and robust inference for treatment effects, while the optimal design tries to maximize the inference efficiency under some hypothesized data-generating models.
-However, both the optimal design and its analysis can be sensitive to model misspecification.
+Specifically, randomized design and its inference can use only the randomization of treatment assignments as the ``reasoned basis'' \citep{Fisher:1935}, with all the potential outcomes being conditioned on or equivalently viewed as fixed constants.
+The optimal design often imposes some probabilistic models on the potential outcomes, and its efficiency and inference relies crucially on the randomness in the potential outcomes.
+Thus, these two designs use quite different sources of randomness.
+The randomized design has the advantage that the randomness in the treatment assignment is fully controlled by the experimenter and can be readily available for analysis.
+However, the optimal design relies on the randomness of potential outcomes as well as their dependence on covariates, which may be misspecified in practice.
 For example, \citet{KKSSA20} demonstrated that the ``perfect'' allocation with minimum covariate imbalance can endanger the estimation precision because unobserved covariates can be highly imbalanced, and \citet{BCMS20} suggested that targeting a fixed quantile of balance is safer than targeting an absolute balance objective from an ambiguity-averse decision-making perspective.
 Indeed, rerandomization can be viewed as a design standing between the completely randomized design and the optimally balanced design.
 More precisely, instead of ignoring covariate imbalance as in the completely randomized design or pursuing the minimum possible covariate imbalance as in the optimally balanced design, rerandomization repeatedly randomize treatment assignments until the induced covariate imbalance is below a certain threshold, which is chosen carefully to ensure there is sufficient randomness in the treatment assignment.
-Consequently, rerandomization can enjoy advantages from both designs: it still allows randomization-based and thus assumption-free inference and can also improve the precision for treatment effect estimation.
-Specifically, as demonstrated in \citet{LDR18}, under rerandomization with a fixed and positive covariate imbalance threshold or \emph{acceptance probability} (namely the probability that the covariate imbalance for a completely randomized treatment assignment is below the threshold), we can still conduct large-sample randomization-based inference; moreover, the difference-in-means estimator will be more precise than that under complete randomization, which can further lead to shorter confidence intervals for the average treatment effect.
+As demonstrated in \citet{LDR18}, under rerandomization with a fixed and positive covariate imbalance threshold, we can still conduct large-sample randomization-based inference; moreover, the difference-in-means estimator will be more precise (at least asymptotically) than that under complete randomization, which can further lead to shorter confidence intervals for the average treatment effect.